 The outlook on ANZ's ratings is stable.
-Despite the uncertain outlook on the economy as it recovers from the pandemic, these risks are partly mitigated by the bank's resilient balance sheet settings.
+Despite an uncertain outlook as the economy recovers from the pandemic amid inflationary pressures, these risks are partly mitigated by the bank's resilient balance sheet settings.

 Factors that could lead to an upgrade